ROBrownsmith/functionsForPharmacyTeams/README.md

 **clsDosage**

-Aims to convert a dose-instruction string to a FIHR STU3 compatible JSON
+Aims to convert a dose-instruction string to a FHIR STU3 compatible JSON

 https://hl7.org/fhir/STU3/dosage.html